rjzhao1/RideBuddiesDeploy/README.md

 ## Google Maps API

-Using Google Map API, I was able to display all the rides so that users could visually the ride destinations.
+Using Google Map API, I was able to display all the rides so that users could visualize the all ride destinations.
 For each marker there is a pop up window to show information of the ride.
 I also use Google Map's geocoding fuction to create a search bar so that Users could search for where they want to go and find if there is a ride available.

 ![](screenshot/map.png)